MaterializeInc/materialize/doc/developer/arrangements.md

 In each case they only require arrangements of the input, but they may be by different keys.

 If a `Join` is implemented by a Delta Join pattern, it will create zero additional arrangements.

+## Caveats: Demand Analysis

+> Obsolete as of v0.9.4.
+We now delete fields that are not required
+> instead of blanking them out.
+Plans prior to v0.9.4 will show something like
+> `| | demand = (#6, #8, #12, #15, #22, #23, #27)` for the `Join` and `FlatMap`
+> operators, listing which field will be blanked out.

+When users present queries and views to us, we can determine that some fields are not required.
+We blank out any field that is not required.
+This can reduce the number of distinct `data` in an arrangement, which will reduce the size of the arrangement.